markwomack/Arduino_EPaperDisplay/README.md

 not the display coordinates.

-But in order for the display coordinates to make sense across all 5 buffer segments, you will need to call the useOffsetStep.
-This tells the PaintBuffer to work with the parent EPaperDisplay to count the number of refresh calls and to offset the coordinates accordingly.
+But in order for the display coordinates to make sense across all 5 buffer segments, you will need to call the useOffsetStep method.
+This configures the PaintBuffer to work with the parent EPaperDisplay object to count the number of refresh calls and to offset the coordinates accordingly.
 But in order for this to work you will need to draw the same buffer contents each of the 5 calls to refresh.
 It is a lot of duplication, but it works perfectly.
 All of the following examples demonstrate this by drawing the same buffer 5 times using display coordinates instead of buffer coordinates.
 This technique works with all display orientations and all of the paint buffer drawing methods.
-Pixels that would be rendered outside of the mapped buffer are ignored.
+Pixels that would be rendered outside of the mapped buffer are ignored so that memory is not corrupted.

+## Questions, Concerns, Bugs
+If you have any questions or encounter bugs, [please report a new issue](https://github.com/markwomack/Arduino_EPaperDisplay/issues).
+Please provide as much detail and sample code that you can.